Annika Wells

 Annika Marie Wells (born February 16, 1996) is an American singer-songwriter from Sleepy Hollow, Marin County, California.
-Since moving to LA she has worked with BTS, The Jonas Brothers, Steve Aoki, PRETTYMUCH, ILLENIUM, Grey, Shawn Wasabi, Benjamin Ingrosso and others.
-She is a regular collaborator of Maggie Lindemann and AJ Mitchell and has worked with Hailee Steinfeld, The Chainsmokers, Whethan, Emily Warren, Social House, Lennon Stella, Kennedi, Sabrina Carpenter, Tove Styrke, Matoma, Freddy Wexler, and Jason Evigan.
+After relocating to Los Angeles, Wells established herself as a prolific songwriter, collaborating with artists including BTS, the Jonas Brothers, Steve Aoki, PRETTYMUCH, ILLENIUM, Grey, Shawn Wasabi, Benjamin Ingrosso, The Chainsmokers, Hailee Steinfeld, Whethan, Emily Warren, Social House, Lennon Stella, Kennedi, Sabrina Carpenter, Tove Styrke, and Matoma, as well as songwriters Freddy Wexler and Jason Evigan.
+She has maintained ongoing creative partnerships with Maggie Lindemann and AJ Mitchell.

+Career

-Shortly after moving to Los Angeles, she wrote Illenium's single "Crawl Outta Love", which made the Top 30 on the Hot Dance/Electronic Charts and was awarded the grand prize at the International Songwriting Competition.
-In 2019 she performed her collaborations with Illenium on his arena tour.
-Her song which she co-wrote with Illenium entitled "Nightlight" reached No.1 at Dance Radio in November 2020.
-Annika then released her first album in November 2023 titled "EAT DIRT".
+Shortly after moving to Los Angeles, Wells co-wrote ILLENIUM's 2017 single "Crawl Outta Love," which reached the top 30 on the Billboard Hot Dance/Electronic Songs chart and was awarded the grand prize at the International Songwriting Competition.
+In 2019, she joined ILLENIUM as a featured performer on his arena tour.
+Their continued collaboration produced "Nightlight," which reached No. 1 on Dance Radio in November 2020 and was nominated for a Grammy in 2022.
+Wells released her debut EP, EAT DIRT, in November 2023.